jjazzboss/jjazzboss/README.md

  Also interested in research papers related to these topics.

-📫 Get in touch via the contact page of www.jjazzlab.com (the main JJazzLab-X distribution).
+📫 Feel free to get in touch via the contact page of www.jjazzlab.com (the main JJazzLab-X distribution).